 What is GUI Testing?

-GUI testing is described as the testing of the application under Test system graphical user interface.
-Graphical Testing consists of screen checks using controls such as icons, buttons, and menus with all types of the bar such as dialogues, menu bar, toolbar, Windows etc. Basically, we can say that what we see is GUI.
+GUI testing is described as the testing of the application under the Test system’s graphical user interface.
+Graphical Testing consists of screen checks using controls such as icons, buttons, and menus with all types of the bar, such as dialogues, menu bars, toolbar, Windows, etc. We can say that what we see is GUI.
 For a computer application, there are two kinds of interfaces.
-The command-line interface is the one that answers to the command text and the computer.
-GUI is a graphical user interface in which you use pictures rather than text to communicate with the computer.
+The command-line interface is the one that answers the command text and the computer.
+On the other hand, GUI is a graphical user interface in which you use pictures rather than text to communicate with the computer.

-Let’s take an example If you or your friend visiting a site which is Educba .com First of all he will see the home page, search button, course bar, and many more that is GUI (Graphical User Interface).
-No source code is seen by a user.
+Let’s take an example.
+If you or your friend visit the site, which is Educba .com, First of all, he will see the home page, search button, course bar, and many more that are GUI (Graphical User Interface).
+A user sees no source code.
 The user can see the interface.
-The focus is particularly on the structure of the design, images that work correctly or not.
-The connections are also accessible, and if you click, the button should operate.
-Also, neither image nor content must decrease or overlap if the user redesigns the screen.
+The focus is mainly on the design structure and images that work correctly or not.
+The connections are also accessible; the button should operate if you click.
+Also, neither the image nor the content must decrease or overlap if the user redesigns the screen.
 So this is a little bit of introduction regarding the GUI (Graphical User Interface) Testing.

 - This testing method is harder than the line interface test command.